frconor-ebook/meditations/_posts/2025-05-08-the-good-shepherd.md

 If we try and guide ourselves, there can be a great lack of objectivity.
 We can have a great exaggerated love for our own selves, and laziness.
 All these can conspire to obscure our path to God, leading us to a certain spiritual stagnation, lukewarmness, and discouragement.

-On the other hand, in the same way that a ship with a good pilot arrives safely in port, so also will the soul that has a good shepherd safely reach its destination even though it may have gone astray many times.
+On the other hand, "in the same way that a ship with a good pilot arrives safely in port, so also will the soul that has a good shepherd safely reach its destination even though it may have gone astray many times" (John Climacus, *Stairs of Paradise*).

-Everyone knows that a guide is needed in order to climb a mountain without difficulty.
+"Everyone knows that a guide is needed in order to climb a mountain without difficulty."

 Anybody in any human, let alone supernatural, endeavor, needs some sort of a guide.
 Every team in the Premier League has a coach.
 Every successful athlete in the Olympics has a coach to whom they have to listen very carefully.

-The same thing happens when it\'s a matter of a spiritual climb; and even more so if there are certain pitfalls that may be set there by the devil who dearly wants to bring us down.
+"The same thing happens when it\'s a matter of a spiritual climb; and even more so if there are certain pitfalls that may be set there by the devil, who dearly wants to bring us down" (Réginald Garrigou-Lagrange, *The Three Ages of the Interior Life*).

 We need spiritual direction so that at the end of our lives we\'ll not have to say what the Israelites said after wandering about the desert without direction or meaningful purpose: "For forty years, we went round and round the mountain" (*cf*.
 Num.
 14:33-34, Deut.
 2:1-3).